 ___ 10) Vehicles must be moved at minimum once per week and parked in a parking space, limit 2 licensed vehicles per room – non registered vehicles are not permitted.
 A 24HR notice will be placed on any abandoned or nonworking vehicles and will be towed at the owner’s expense should the owner of vehicle fail to make contact with onsite staff within the 24HR notice period.

 ___ 11) An inspection of each room for damages, water leaks, or illegal activity may be conducted at any time without notice.
 When suspicious behavior is reported, it will result in a random spot check.
-Guest are not allowed to change the locks.
+Guests are not allowed to change the locks.

 ___ 12) Any guest that has not paid their weekly/monthly rate by 6pm on the due date is subject to having their room entered, contents removed, and/or being locked out of the room until payment is received.